-4. The data controller
+4. The Data Controller

-Our Company processes personal data relating to staff, directors, children and young people, parents and carers, visitors and others, and is therefore a data controller in relation to the processing activities where the Company determines the purposes and means for the data processing.
+The Company processes personal data relating to staff, directors, children and young people, parents and carers, visitors and others, and is therefore a data controller in relation to the processing activities where the Company determines the purposes and means for the data processing.